pelinsayar/RFM_Analysis/README.md

 * ### Scoring and Segmentation
 Scored customers on a scale of 1–5 for each metric.
-Combined scores to create an RFM_SCORE and mapped these scores to specific customer segments (e.g., "Champions", "At Risk").
+Combined scores to create an RFM_SCORE and mapped these scores to specific customer segments.

 * ### Result Exportation
 Exported segmented customer IDs and detailed RFM metrics to CSV files for further analysis.